pingidentity/terraform-provider-pingdirectory/README.md

 ```

 ## Install the provider
-Run `go install .` or `make install` to install the provider locally.
+Run `go install .` to install the provider locally.

 ## Running an example
 ### Starting the PingDirectory server